temporalio/documentation/docs-src/concepts/what-is-the-temporal-web-ui.md

 [Archival](/concepts/what-is-archival) feature information.

-### Import Event History

-Allows the Event History to be imported in JSON format for populating a Workflow details page.

 ### Data Encoder

 The Web UI can use the same Data Converter that Workers use for inputs and return values.